“9. Relief Society,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 The bishop calls a woman to serve as the ward Relief Society president.
 If the unit is large enough, she recommends to him one or two women to serve as her counselors.
 The bishopric considers her recommendations and extends the callings.

-A member of the bishopric presents presidency members in a sacrament meeting for a sustaining vote.
+A member of the bishopric presents presidency members in a sacrament meeting for sustaining.
 The bishop sets apart the Relief Society president.
 A member of the bishopric sets apart her counselors.

 Some small units may not have a Young Women or Primary president.
 In these units, the Relief Society president may help parents plan instruction for youth and children.